psipred/domain_word2vec_scripts/README.md

-calculate_nn_accuracy.py - aggregates data and calculates the precision, and hit rate summarise_accuracy.R - totall the accuracy scores we counted up
+calculate_nn_accuracy.py - aggregates data and calculates the precision, and hit rate summarise_accuracy.R - total the accuracy scores we counted up

 10) Annotate DUFs